aiidateam/aiida-registry/README.md

 #### state
 One of
-* `registered`: designates plugins which are not in a working state and may or may not have any code written.
-Use this to secure a specific name
+* `registered`: plugin is not yet in a working state.
+Use this to secure a specific name before starting development
-* `development`: plugins which work partially but may not be stable yet
+* `development`: plugin adds new functionality but isn't stable enough for production use
-* `stable`: plugins which can be used in production.
+* `stable`: plugin can be used in production

 #### pip_url
 A url that can be used to directly install the most recent ('development') or most recent stable ('stable') version with pip.